-the Norman Foster Foundation and Holcim as part of ter alternatives to present practice.
+the Norman Foster Foundation and Holcim as part of

 the Time Space Existence exhibition is work in progress - a first proposal of a longer term project to explore durable, comfortable and dignified homes for people in displacement.
 It suggests an alternative to tents or similar short-lived shelters, which offer scant protection from the elements and uncomfortable living conditions.
 The Essential Home model, designed by the Norman Foster Foundation, engineered and constructed by Empty & Bau and realized with Holcim's solutions, is located in the Giardini della Marinaressa.